 APs tend to be very close together in the hallway to ensure RF penetrates into each room.

 Many guests congregate in the lobby, halls, and common areas.
 Selecting high performance access points is recommended for these areas as they are designed for higher capacity and elevated levels of environmental noise.
 If there are high ceilings (greater than 30ft) it is recommended to find locations closer to the users.
 Aesthetics are important in these environments, include the interior design team in RF design discussion.
-Placing APs line for sight to the users will always have the best performance.
+Placing APs in line of sight to the users will always have the best performance.

 APs with external antennas may be required if placement of a integrated antenna AP is not optimal for the designed coverage area.